Why Were Chainsaws Invented? From Childbirth to Cutting Wood

 Why Were Chainsaws Invented?

-Chainsaws were first invented as hand tools to assist doctors in cutting bones and limbs during operations and childbirth procedures.
+The story of why chainsaws were invented dates back to long ago, when they were used as hand tools to assist doctors in cutting bones and limbs during operations and childbirth procedures.

 When was the Chainsaw First Invented?